 Experiencing persistent infection is not normal and requires medical aid.
 Checking for a specialist will help you deal with stubborn fungal infections.
 A podiatrist or dermatologist may assess the symptoms, do laboratory tests, and analyze the cause of infection.

 Since there are different types of yeasts and fungi that cause toenail fungus, it’s essential to determine the cause early and treat the condition accordingly.
-Changes on your nail can be a sign of underlying issues like diabetes and psoriasis.
+Changes in your nails can be a sign of underlying issues like diabetes and psoriasis.
 Always check with a professional if the condition worsens or persists.

 Conclusion